apache/beam/learning/tour-of-beam/learning-content/common-transforms/aggregation/max/description.md

 }, beam.Impulse(s))
 ```

-And replace `stats.Max` on `stats.MaxPerKey` it will output the maximum numbers by key.
+And replace `stats.Max` with `stats.MaxPerKey` it will output the maximum numbers by key.
 {{end}}
 {{if (eq .Sdk "java")}}
 `Max.doublesGlobally` returns the maximum element from the `PCollection`.
 If you replace the `integers input` with this `map input`: